AirRice/zs_banditwarfare/readme.md

      - ...Or just clear the area of all enemy activity!
 The last team standing wins!
  - Utilise a variety of different weapons, all designed to tailor to a specific feature or niche.
 Progress your weapons through the upgrade tree to reach weapons with devastating power.
  - Supplement your arsenal with various tools that can turn the tide of battle, from handheld interceptors that reflect back enemy projectiles to EMP guns that can halt enemy transmission progress.

+Visit the [related wiki pages](https://github.com/AirRice/zs_banditwarfare/wiki) for more information on specific subjects.